karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

   - This shell script takes the image name as an argument, sets it as an environment variable, and runs the `docker-compose up` command with the provided `docker-compose.yaml` file to start the application container.

 - [ ] Task 2: Create a `docker-compose.yaml` file
-  - Create a new file named `docker-compose.yaml` in your project repository.
+  - Create a new file named `docker-compose.yaml` in your project repository, in this case the `9 - AWS Services/aws-exercises` directory.
   - Open the `docker-compose.yaml` file and add the following content:

     ```yaml